alimuldal/PyFNND/README.md

 Installation
 ---------------
+Install using `pip`:

+    $ pip install pyfnnd

-From the root of the source distribution, simply call
+Or from the root of the source distribution, simply call

     $ python setup.py install